 What come I bring home with me?

-Due to recent law changes, you may now bring back as many boxes of cigars and bottles of rum that you like.
-You may be asked to pay a duty on excessive amounts.
+You bring back 4 boxes of cigars and 1 liter of rum duty free.
+You may bring back more than that but may be asked to pay a 4% duty.
 There is no limit to publications (books and magazines), artwork (including CDs and DVDs) and informational materials.
-There was a $400 limit on other items but it’s unclear if this is still enforced.
+There Is an $800 limit on total goods.

 Is Cuba safe?